Supercolony-net/openbrush-contracts/doc/src/examples/access-control.md

 impl AccessControl for PSP721Struct {}
 ```

-5. Define constructor and your basic version of `IPSP721` contract is ready.
+5. Define constructor.
+Your basic version of `IPSP721` contract is ready!

 ```rust
 impl PSP721Struct {